GSmithApps/hindent/README.md

   new line character.
 For example, `\n\n\n` should be replaced with `\n`, and `\n   \n` should also be replaced with `\n`
 - lines that start with `;` are comments and will be ignored

+## Main Parsing

 - calculate the number of spaces each line starts with.
 - Then divide by 2 to determine the indentation level
 - then, for each line find the difference in indentation level between that line and the following line
-  - if the indentation level goes up one, then add an opening parenthesis before the line
+  - if the indentation level goes up, then add an opening parenthesis before the current line according to the number of indents.
-  - if the indentation level goes down, then add a closing parenthesis after the line according to the number of dedents.
+  - if the indentation level goes down, then add a closing parenthesis after the current line according to the number of dedents.
-  - if the indentation level remains the same, then we have to check one more thing:
-    - if the current indentation level (and also the indentation level of the following line) is at 0, and it isn't already wrapped in parenthesis, then wrap the current line in parenthesis
-    - if the current indentation level (and also the indentation level of the following line) is nonzero, then do nothing
+  - if the indentation level remains the same, do nothing
-- to allow the user to override the indenting and indent the code without hindent paying attention to the indent, you can put a `. ` before a line of code at the indent level you want that code to be treated as.
-  There is an example in `example.hin`
+- This is best seen in the examples in `example.hin`.
+  To allow the user to pick an indentation level other than what the textual code would otherwise look like, the user can lead a line with `. `.
+This forces Hindent to treat the line's indentation where the `.` is rather than where the rest of the code (or lack thereof) is.
+  Again, please see the examples in `example.hin`.

 # Miscellaneous Thoughts